Autism Treatment with MeRT = Renewed Hope for a Better Future

 Once you decide to take the next step, we then set up two separate appointments.
 Each of these appointments will last 45 minutes to an hour.
 After this, we have an assessment period where the actual procedure and monitoring take place.

-Gilbert Mbeo, MD is a triple board-certified physician who specializes in Neurology, NeuroIntensive Care, and Interventional Pain Management, with over 13 years of experience providing evidence-based, high-quality care to patients with acute neurological needs including acute stroke, neuromuscular respiratory failure, status epilepticus, and brain and spinal cord trauma.
+Gilbert Mbeo, MD is a triple board-certified physician who specializes in Neurology, NeuroIntensive Care, and Interventional Pain Management.
+Dr. Mbeo has over 13 years of experience providing evidence-based, high-quality care to patients with acute neurological needs, including acute stroke, neuromuscular respiratory failure, status epilepticus, and brain and spinal cord trauma.

 MeRT Featured in Autism Parenting Magazine